 Once you understand the objective and the structure of the model, it’s time to pay a closer look at the assumptions.
 Many financial modelers use a different color code to differentiate assumptions (e.g., blue) from calculations visually (e.g., black).
 Normally assumptions can either be summarized on one assumption sheet but many times assumptions are spread out across the whole model and different sheet.
 Using a color code to highlight such assumptions, make it much easier to review a model.
 In case your model does not have such a color code applies, one trick to better understand a financial model is to add a different font color yourself.

-Below an excerpt of an example assumption sheet is shown where all figures which contain assumptions are in blue font and grey background.
+Below is an excerpt of an example assumption sheet.
+Here, it is shown where all figures which contain assumptions are in blue font and grey background.